 - Notes on the History of Medieval India

 - Anthropology for UPSC – Syllabus & Study Plan

 - Important NCERT Books For UPSC Exams

-Important Details around Simon Commission
+Important Questions on Simon Commission for UPSC

 The Simon Commission was boycotted because Indians were excluded from the commission and had no representation in the assemblage.
 It was supposed to give an account of how the Indian Constitution was working and no Indian was involved in the process.

-The Simon Commission was a group of seven parliamentarians who had to conduct an extensive study on constitutional reforms in order to make recommendations to the then ruling government.
+The Simon Commission was a group of seven parliamentarians who had to conduct an extensive study on constitutional reforms in order to make recommendations to the then-ruling government.

 Simon Commission was headed by Sir John Simon, MP for Spen Valley.
 Hence, the name was Simon Commission